appleboy/gin-jwt/README.md

 > JWT tokens with weak secrets (e.g., short or simple passwords) are vulnerable to brute-force attacks.
 > **Recommendation:** Use strong, long secrets or `RS256` tokens.
 > See the [jwt-cracker repository](https://github.com/lmammino/jwt-cracker) for more information.
+> **OAuth 2.0 Security:**
+> This library follows RFC 6749 OAuth 2.0 standards by default, using separate opaque refresh tokens
+> that are stored server-side and rotated on each use.
+This provides better security than using
+> JWT tokens for both access and refresh purposes.

 ---